jksho/jobyProject/README.md

 ### Performance Benchmark

-**For 50 IP Addresses, parallel execution using Python Multi Processing and Multireading **
+**For the two subnets of 506 IP Addresses, parallel execution using Python Multi Processing and Multireading **

 Multi-Processing Pool Size = 200, Total Time Taken:  13.2449947  seconds